 Make the feathers first, starting on the outside edge and squeezing a thick, fluffy line towards the center.
 The frosting should thin as it comes to the center and be thicker on the outer edge of the feather.
 Do the same with the yellow and orange colors.

 Make the bottom stem of the clover leaf brown in the same manner as you made the feathers.

 Now it’s time to make this cute little turkey’s face!

 And then you are done!
-The prep work is the longest part of this fun edible craft.
+The prep work is the longest part of these cute turkey cookies for Thanksgiving.
 Once the frosting is made and bags are filled, it doesn’t take long to whip out the decorations.
 And they are so cute, aren’t they?
 I made mine a month early so I could share them with you, but they’re safely in the freezer and will go to Grandma’s house on Thanksgiving day.

 I’m pretty sure this turkey isn’t any safer than the one that will be stuffed and on my dinner plate, though.